Notre Dame – RVM College of Cotabato

 Notre Dame – RVM College of Cotabato is a private, Catholic basic and higher education institution run by the Congregation of the Religious of the Virgin Mary in Cotabato City, Maguindanao del Norte, Philippines.
 It was established by the RVM Sisters in 1904.
 Notre Dame - RVM College is a member of the Notre Dame Educational Association, a group of schools named Notre Dame in the Philippines under the patronage of the Blessed Virgin Mary.
-Alumni and students of the institution are often called as RVMians or Marians.
+Alumni and students of the institution are often called RVMians or Marians.